 Need inspiration?
 Check out our Promotional Products Guide for ideas that go beyond apparel.

-• Embroidery offers a high-end, professional finish.
-Ideal for hats, polos, and jackets.
+- Embroidery offers a high-end, professional finish.
+Ideal for hats, jackets, and corporate wear.

-• Heat Press is perfect for small runs, personalized names/numbers, and photo-quality graphics.
+- Heat Press is perfect for small orders, personalized names/numbers, full-colour artwork, and photo-quality graphics.

 If you’re not sure which to choose, our blog on embroidery vs. screen printing vs. heat press breaks down the pros and cons of each option.